th2-net/th2-codec-fix-ng/README.md

 default value: `false`.
 If `true`, processes all messages in dirty mode (generates warnings on invalid messages and continues processing).
 If `false`, only messages that contain the `encode-mode: dirty` property will be processed in dirty mode.

 #### decodeValuesToStrings
 default value: `true`.
-Decode all values to strings instead of typed values.
+If `true`, decodes all values to strings instead of typed values.

+#### decodeComponentsToNestedMaps
+default value: `true`.
+If `true`, decodes `components` to nested maps instead of unwrap component's map to message's main map.

 ## Release notes
 ### 0.1.0